dekoza/mtgpl/AFR.rst

    Whenever Krydle of Baldur's Gate deals combat damage to a player, that player loses 1 life and mills a card, then you gain 1 life and scry 1.

    Whenever you attack, you may pay |mana_2|.
 If you do, target creature can't be blocked this turn.

+:mtgtip:`A-Krydle of Baldur's Gate<https://cards.scryfall.io/border_crop/front/8/3/8375b7a3-40f2-4b1c-a8cb-ce19e34e4471.jpg?1681158995|https://scryfall.com/card/afr/A-226/a-krydle-of-baldurs-gate?utm_source=api>`
+   Whenever Krydle of Baldur's Gate deals combat damage to a player, that player loses 1 life and mills a card, then you gain 1 life and scry 1.

+   Whenever you attack, target creature can't be blocked this turn.

 :mtgtip:`Minsc, Beloved Ranger<https://cards.scryfall.io/border_crop/front/7/2/72405607-a60e-42af-b523-64008d3f89b9.jpg?1655249958|https://scryfall.com/card/afr/227/minsc-beloved-ranger?utm_source=api>`